 - able to describe the Ngā Ahuatanga characteristics you possess that are similar to those identified as consistent with the 28th (Māori) Battalion soldiers.

-Applications for the 2020 Scholarships closed on Monday 9 September 2019 with the payments to successful applicants starting in February 2020.
+Applications for the 2021 Scholarships will open on Monday 1 June and close on Monday 7 September 2020 with the payments to successful applicants starting in March 2021.

 What does each scholarship provide?